-Through Chart LNG technology, natural gas as a fuel for locomotives and its distribution by rail are now realities.
+Through Chart LNG technology, natural gas as a fuel for locomotives is now a reality.

 The technology to power locomotives using LNG was proven by Chart more than 20 years ago on switching engines in North American rail yards.
 Today, with increased environmental concerns and escalating costs of diesel, there is huge renewed interest in LNG from the rail operators, particularly in areas, like North America, where the costs and logistics of establishing an electrification infrastructure would be prohibitive.
 In 2017 Florida East Coast Railway announced it was the first North American railroad to adopt natural gas for its entire line-haul locomotive fleet and the key to the fueling is a Chart designed and built LNG tender, which feeds twin locomotives for up to 900 miles of heavy haulage service.
 As the first of its kind, design safety is absolutely paramount and the cryogenic tender car was extensively modeled to withstand worst-case side impact and derailment scenarios.